Easy Vegan Mayonnaise

 • TOTAL

 Vegan mayonnaise is an excellent egg-free substitute for regular mayonnaise.
 We use it for sandwiches, as a base for dressings, and in salads.
-Methods for making vegan mayonnaise in a food processor and using an immersion blender are below.
+Below are methods for making vegan mayo in a food processor and using an immersion blender.
 We have not had as much success with a regular blender.

 Watch Us Make the Recipe